 What should you be eating?

-I can understand that the thought of having to eat four or more meals a day can be quite daunting and can lead to the question, ‘what on earth do I eat for every one of those meals?’
+The thought of having to eat four or more meals a day can be quite daunting and can lead to the question, ‘what on earth do I eat for every one of those meals?’
 Well the good news is that there are quite a lot of different foods you can choose from and another plus is, with regular exercise your appetite should increase.

 Variety is key so that you don’t get bored and end up eating the same thing every day.
 Although, some people find it easier and simpler to stick to the same foods day in and day out.
 Whatever works for YOU.